-The following images indicate the location of the power button and provide a visual representation of the installation procedure.
+The figure indicates the location of the power button and provides a visual representation of the installation procedure.

-- 1. Align and place the power button into its slot on the palm-rest and keyboard assembly. - 2.
-Align the screw hole on the power button to the screw hole on the palm-rest and keyboard assembly. - 3.
-Replace the screw (M2x3) to secure the power button to the palm-rest and keyboard assembly.
+- 1. Align and place the power button into its slot on the computer. - 2.
+Replace the two (M2x2) screws to secure the power button in place.

-- 1. Install the display assembly.

-- 2. Install the coin-cell battery.

-- 3. Install the 3-cell battery or the 4-cell battery, whichever applicable.

-- 4. Install the base cover.

-- 5. Follow the procedure in After working inside your computer.
+- 1. Install the power button board. - 2.
+Install the heat-sink for discrete graphics. - 3.
+Install the base cover. - 4.
+Follow the procedure in after working inside your computer.